 Moving forward, SFPE will focus on how SFPE can leverage becoming an ANSI-ASD into developing more referenced standards that are recognized by the global fire safety engineering community.

 SFPE Engineering Guides and Standards follow the following procedures:

 The development of new Engineering Guides and Standards requires the approval of both the SCSO and the SFPE Board of Directors.
-The SCSO will assign the project to an existing Committee/Task Group or a new Committee/Task Group may be created for the purpose of developing the Engineering Guide or Standard.
+If approved, the SCSO will assign the project to an existing or new committee or task group.
 The SCSO will determine if the proposed document will be an ANSI-Accredited Standard, Non-ANSI Accredited Standard, or an Engineering Guide.